aalm/bbs-fw_wiki/Flashing-the-Firmware.md

 * Programming Cable

 ## Download and Flash
-1. Download and start the STC ISP Programming Tool (v6.88).
+1. Download and start the STC ISP Programming Tool (v6.88, do not update).
 2. Download the latest released firmware from the [release page](https://github.com/danielnilsson9/bbshd-fw/releases).
 3. Extract the archive and locate the firmware .hex file intended for your controller type.
 4. Connect your controller to your computer using the programming cable.